tetcoin/tetcoin/roadmap/parachains.md

 #### Custom libp2p sub-protocols

 Tetcoin parachains involve many distinct networking protocols.
 Ideally, we'd be able to spawn each of these as a separate futures task which communicates via channel with other protocols or node code as necessary.
-This requires changes in Substrate and libp2p.
+This requires changes in Tetcore and libp2p.

 ---
 ### Assignment